AdilMulimani/CodePad/README.md

 ##  Motivation

 CodePad was born out of boredom during my first year, second semester at university while enrolled in the **Data Structures in C** course.
-Initially, I was working on console-based projects like a train management system with menu-driven interfaces.
+Initially, I was working on console-based projects like a railways ticket booking system with menu-driven interface.
 However, I wanted to explore GUI development and create something more visually appealing and functional.

 The idea struck me when I realized how often I was switching between my text editor and terminal while coding.
 Why not combine both into a single, elegant application?
 This project became my gateway into GUI programming with GTK+ and taught me valuable lessons about creating desktop applications in C.